 You can think of an endpoint as a function, which takes input parameters of type

 Either[E, O], where inputs or outputs can contain streaming bodies of type

 endpoint description maps no values to either error and success outputs, however errors

 are still represented and allowed to occur.
-If you preferred to use an endpoint description, where
+If you would prefer to use an endpoint description, where

 errors can not happen, use